Ke'Bryan Hayes Player Props: Pirates vs. Mariners

-Ke'Bryan Hayes -- with an on-base percentage of .220 in his past 10 games, 69 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the Seattle Mariners, with George Kirby on the mound, on May 26 at 10:10 PM ET.
+Ke'Bryan Hayes -- with a slugging percentage of .415 in his past 10 games, including five extra-base hits -- will be in action for the Pittsburgh Pirates against the Seattle Mariners, with Luis Castillo on the hill, on May 27 at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Rangers.
+He hit a home run while going 1-for-5 in his last game against the Mariners.

 Ke'Bryan Hayes Game Info & Props vs. the Mariners